Cult of Snap

-"Cult of Snap" is a song recorded by German Eurodance group Snap!.
-It was released in September 1990 as the third single from their debut studio album, World Power (1990).
-The song reached No. 1 in Spain for four weeks and it also peaked at No. 2 in Austria and Zimbabwe.
+"Cult of Snap" is a song recorded by German Eurodance group Snap! featuring American rapper Turbo B and American singer Penny Ford.
+It was released in September 1990 by Logic Records as the third single from the group's debut studio album, World Power (1990).
+It is co-written by Ford and Turbo B with the group, and reached No. 1 in Spain for four weeks and it also peaked at No. 2 in Austria and Zimbabwe.
 Snap! performed the song on the British TV show Top of the Pops.
+Its accompanying music video was directed by Liam Kan.

 The song was re-recorded and included on their 2003 remix album The Cult of Snap! featuring Roy Malone.

 Chart performance

 "Cult of Snap" was a major hit on the charts on several continents.
-In Europe, it peaked at number-one in Spain for four weeks and was a top 10 hit also in Austria, Belgium, Finland, Germany, Greece, Ireland, Italy, the Netherlands, Norway, Portugal, Switzerland and the United Kingdom.
+In Europe, it peaked at number-one in Spain for four weeks and was a top-10 hit also in Austria, Belgium, Finland, Germany, Greece, Ireland, Italy, Luxembourg, the Netherlands, Norway, Portugal, Switzerland and the United Kingdom.
 In the latter, the single reached number eight in its second week at the UK Singles Chart, on September 23, 1990.
 Outside Europe, "Cult of Snap" peaked at number two in Zimbabwe, number 15 in New Zealand and number 27 in Australia.